Radial Distribution Functions

 Gij = 4π∫(gij-1)r²dr

 where the 4πr² captures the surface area of each "shell" at a given r.
-The integral is from 0 to infinity, but it is generally hoped that the value stabises at a more realistic value such as r=10 in the default settings.
+The integral is from 0 to infinity, but it is generally hoped that the value stabilises at a more realistic value such as r=10 in the default settings.
 The logic behind the calculation is discussed below.

 It is so obvious that the RDF must be zero inside the contact radius of the molecules that we hardly notice it.
 Yet this "excluded volume" can have significant thermodynamic effects.
 For example, the impact of large sugar molecules on the folding behaviour of proteins in solution is largely due (via a not-so-obvious chain of logic) to the fact that where there is a sugar molecule there isn't a water molecule.